JamesVera-Soto/Flixster/README.md

 # Codepath Project 2 - Flixster

-This app shos Movies that are now playing.
+This app shows Movies that are now playing.

 Submitted by: James Vera-Soto